 Hypogonadal men found to have greater clinical improvement with transdermal delivery.

 “We found that the patch is very easy to use and it sticks very well.
-Men can wear it for two days and there are no problems with men exercising or having it come off,” said investigator Jean-Pierre Raynaud, DSc, an endocrinologist at the
+Men can wear it for two days and there are no problems with men exercising or having it come off,” said investigator Jean-Pierre Raynaud, DSc, an endocrinologist at the University of Pierre et Marie Curie in Paris.
+“The patch is very thin and transparent, and you get stable doses delivered to the patient for 48 hours.”

 Dr. Raynaud and his colleagues, who reported their results here at the 89th annual meeting of The Endocrine Society, examined the effect of the two testosterone delivery systems in 44 hypogonadal men (mean age 49 years) who participated in a randomized, open-label, crossover study.
 The study involved two consecutive periods of treatment for 22 days each, separated by a 14-day washout period.